hpcloud/npm-lazy-mirror/README.md

 ## Run

+With CLI flags:

   * `npm-lazy-mirror -p <port> -a <remote_address> -b <bind_address> --cache-dir /npm-data`

+With a JSON configuration:

+  * `npm-lazy-mirror -C /path/to/config,json`

+  See `example/server-config.json` for usage.

-Your `remote_address` is important, as it is the address used when re-writing tarball URLs in the metadata.
+**Note:** Your `remote_address` configuration is important, as it is the address used when re-writing tarball URLs in the metadata.
 It's certainly always best to use a DNS entry here, rather than an IP.

+## Client configuration

-Then point your local npm config to the lazy mirror (permanent):
+Simply point your local npm config to the lazy mirror (permanent):

     npm config set registry http://localhost:2000/